 Within our natural bushland setting, you will find several gardens created to showcase the flora of the Sunshine Coast region.
 A little information about a few of these gardens follows.

-For more information and a complete map of the Gardens, drop in at the Visitor Information Centre in the Arts & Ecology Centre.
+You will find more information and a complete map of the Gardens at the Information Wall, at the start of the causeway at the end of the lagoon, or drop in to the Arts & Ecology Centre.

 You might like to take a Guided Walk through the feature gardens with one of our trained volunteers.